Cookies on BBB.org

 3. A scorned customer can damage your reputation

-When you break a customer's trust, you're running the risk of them telling others about their experience or posting about it online.
+When you break a customer's trust, you risk them telling others about their experience or posting about it online.
 For a small business that usually depends on local traffic, this could be extremely detrimental to your reputation.

-Through social media and review sites, angry customers have an easy outlet to let others know about their negative experiences.
+Through social media and review sites, angry customers have an easy outlet to share their negative experiences with others.
 If you start accumulating dozens of negative reviews (or if a few bad reviews get a lot of attention), it can stop potential customers from considering your store as an option.

 4. You can't fool customers

 If you consistently break the trust of your clientele, people will take notice.
 Even if you manage to avoid online scrutiny, your customers don't have to give you a free pass for repeated mistakes.
-A recent report found that 67% of customers will try a product from a company with a good reputation — but if they don't come to trust the company themselves, they'll stop being a customer.
+An Edelman report found that 67% of customers will try a product from a company with a good reputation, but if they don't come to trust the company themselves, they'll stop being a customer.

-Even if you have an excellent reputation, each customer will decide on their own about your small business's trustworthiness.
+Even if you have an excellent reputation, each customer will decide for themselves about your small business's trustworthiness.
 Ensure all of your employees understand that excellent customer service and consistent quality are necessary for every client and transaction.

 5. Loyal customers will stand by you